CTCycle/TKBEN-tokenizers-benchmarker/README.md

 - Open the main menu, select *Setup and maintentance* and choose *Install project in editable mode*
 - Manually run the following commands in the terminal, ensuring the project folder is set as the current working directory (CWD):

-    `conda activate TOKENEXP`
+    `conda activate TOKEXP`

     `pip install -e . --use-pep517`

 ## 3. How to use
-On Windows, run `TokenExplorer.bat` to launch the main navigation menu and browse through the various options.
-Alternatively, you can launch the main app file running `python TokenExplorer/commons/main.py`.
+On Windows, run *start_on_windows.bat* to launch the main navigation menu and browse through the various options.
+Alternatively, each file can be executed individually by running *python path/filename.py* for Python scripts or *jupyter notebook path/notebook.ipynb* for Jupyter notebooks.
+Please note that some antivirus software, such as Avast, may flag or quarantine python.exe when called by the .bat file.
+If you encounter unusual behavior, consider adding an exception for your Anaconda or Miniconda environments in your antivirus settings.

 ### 3.1 Navigation menu

-**1) Run tokenizers benchmarks:** runs the benchmarks on all selected tokenizers and save the results in `resources/benchmarks`.
+**1) Run tokenizers benchmarks:** runs the benchmarks on all selected tokenizers and save the results in *resources/benchmarks*.

 **1) Tokenizers analysis:** launch a jupyter notebook to visualize benchmarks results for all given tokenizers (required generating the benchmarks results first).